arushraj/demo-projects/react/tic-tac-toe/README.md

 ## License

 This project is provided for educational and demonstration purposes only.
-Commercial use, redistribution, or modification for production is not permitted without permission.
+Commercial use, redistribution, or modification for production is not permitted without permission.0